kamiras/BTC_address_changer/README.md

 # BTC_address_changer

 Bitcoin address changer.
-It changes the clipboard depending of the pubkey.
+It takes the address that's given to it and replaces the present copied variable (clipboard) to the address variable of the python code.
+With more pubkeys more probabilities to get it right.

 ## Disclaimer